 All Vice-Presidents/Vice-Provosts or their designates (ex-officio);

-Director of Continuing Education and Distributed Learning (ex-officio);

 Dean of Graduate Studies (ex-officio); and

 Other members of the University admitted with the approval of the Council.

 Meetings are open to non-members from within the University.
 Non-members from outside the University may attend meetings at the invitation of the Council.
 Such an invitation may apply to a whole meeting or to any specific part of a meeting.
 The Council may at any time vote to exclude non-members.